knightoftheoldcode/knightoftheoldcode.github.io-old/_posts/2015-05-19-jekyll-serve-config.md

 What would a modern developer do?
 That's right...flip a table and start their own fork of the project!

-However, since those Jekyll folks have thought about nearly everything, fortuantely we don't need to do that.
+However, since those Jekyll folks have thought about nearly everything, fortunately we don't need to do that.

 (Note: the "config" flag is suppose to support chaining of yml files so that you can override settings in the main file with settings from latter files in the chain.
 I've not been super successful with this in practice, so I'm using an alternate method below.
 I'd prefer the chaining, so I will keep debugging it.
 If I get it working I'll provide updates to this article.)